Daniel Kelly Detained For A Cyber-Attack On TalkTalk.June 14, 2019 |Cyber Security

 Kelley communicated mostly through an anonymous browsing network known as ‘the Onion Router’.
 Moreover, he even disguised his IP address, which made it more difficult to detect his criminal activities.
 Consequently, the Crown Prosecution Service eventually caught him.
 It investigated the shreds of evidence hidden in his digital devices like chat logs and Bitcoin accounts.
 Other testimonies were his computer having thousands of credit card numbers and details of the holders.
 Daniel’s software and various other tools, used for hacking were also collected from his computer.
 It also included SQLi devices which allow for rapid scanning of the entire internet.

 Tyner shared his views and said, “Hidden behind a cloak of anonymity, Kelley thought he could act with impunity by targeting companies worldwide he thought they were vulnerable to cyber-attack.
 Indeed he saw himself as a coach and mentor to his fellow hackers.
 Working with colleagues in Canada and Australia, the CPS was able to piece together the many complex strands of evidence.
-And it resulted in Kelley pleading guilty to 11 offences.”
+And it resulted in Kelley pleading guilty to 11 offenses.”